syma-afsha/Point-Cloud-Aggregation-Based-on-GNSS-INS-Data-and-Moving-Object-Filtering/README.md

 ### Point-Cloud-Aggregation-Based-on-GNSS-INS-Data-and-Moving-Object-Filtering
 Data:

 A vehicle equipped with a top lidar, a GNSS-INS, and cameras is navigating through an urban environment.
 All sensors are intrinsically and extrinsically calibrated, time-synchronized, and supported by RTK correction data for GNSS accuracy.
-The collected sensor data is recorded and accessible for processing here.
-[Link Text](https://nuscenes.org/)
+The collected sensor data is recorded and accessible for processing [here](https://nuscenes.org/).